James Gunn Will Disapprove of This New Avengers: Doomsday Update

 James Gunn, Avengers Doomsday characters and logo

-Avengers: Doomsday just got a frustrating script update that DC Studios co-CEO James Gunn would undeniably disapprove of under his regime.
-Marvel Studios is currently moving full steam ahead with Avengers 5 as production continues in the U.K., where it has been underway for several months.
-Most recently, Doomsday got an unfortunate setback as it was delayed from May to December 2026, while its sequel, Secret Wars, made the same shift in 2027.
+Avengers: Doomsday got a frustrating script update that DC Studios co-CEO James Gunn would undeniably disapprove of under his regime.
+Marvel Studios is currently moving full steam ahead with Avengers 5, with principal photography recently wrapping up in the U.K. after starting in April and reshoots expected to take place next year.
+The studio will have ample time for reshoots and post-production as Doomsday suffered an unfortunate but likely necessary setback when it was delayed from May to December 2026, while its sequel, Secret Wars, made the same shift in 2027.

-Scooper Daniel Richtman (via Cosmic Marvel) gave a concerning update for Avengers: Doomsday as he revealed that "they still don't have the third act figured out," even though production has been underway for over two months.
+In July, scooper Daniel Richtman (via Cosmic Marvel) gave a concerning update for Avengers: Doomsday as he revealed that "they still don't have the third act figured out," two months into the movie's production.
 This decision may have gotten the green light at Marvel Studios, but DC Studios co-CEO James Gunn would undeniably disapprove, having commented in the past on how scripts should be completed and finalized before production begins.

 Gunn has been open about how his DCU will avoid MCU mistakes, having explained that "nothing is greenlit before we have a finished script."
 As such, projects at DC Studios aren't allowed to move into pre-production until a final draft has been reached, ensuring all scripts are at their best first.